- Does purchasing a home affect my credit?

 The rescission period is a waiting period of three days (excluding Sundays and legal holidays), between signing your loan papers and closing your loan.
 This period gives you time to make sure that you really want to go ahead with the transaction, and is required by federal law for all owner-occupied refinances.

-The interest rate on a loan is the cost in repaying the amount you borrowed, multiplied by a certain percentage that the bank charges you for the time it takes you to pay it back.
+The interest rate on a loan is the cost for repaying the amount you borrowed, multiplied by a certain percentage that the bank charges you for the time it takes you to pay it back.
 The APR includes all the costs the bank charges you plus the interest rate and the amount of the loan.
-When comparing interest rates from lender to lender, you want to look at the APR.
+When comparing interest rates from lender to lender, you want to look at the APR as it is what lenders use to figure your monthly payments.